-- 42 total credit hours of work in museum, academic and internship courses (One course = 3 credit hours)
+- 42 total credit hours of work in a museum, academic and internship courses (One course = 3 credit hours);

 The Museum Studies Program adheres to the time limitation guidelines set forth by the Columbian College of Arts & Sciences of the George Washington University.
 A student has four years to complete the requirements leading to a Master's degree.